rojones94/keripy/scripts/demo/basic/README.md

 ----------

-## Multi signature agent
+## Multi signature delegate agent

-This demo uses agents to demonstrate a request for delegated authority for multiple signatures from agents on a network.
+This demo uses agents to demonstrate a request for delegated authority for multiple signatures for agents on a network.

 In the first run:
 ```bash